pydio/pydio-doc-admin-guide/2_getting_started/2_11_mail_configuration.md

 2. To modify the application name go to **Application Core > Main Options** and change the **Application Title** setting.

 3. To modify the footer (bottom text) go to **Advanced Settings > UI Customization** and modify **Emails Template Footer**.

+_By the Way the test mail will not display the message_